Hyperbolic band theory: Results and Discussion

 While exact analytical solutions for the eigenfunctions and eigenenergies are unavailable, this problem can be studied numerically.
 Motivated by questions in the theory of quantum chaos, approximate eigenenergies and eigenfunctions of the hyperbolic Laplacian on hyperbolic octagons with strictly automorphic boundary conditions were first obtained in Ref.~\cite{aurich1989} using the finite element method.
 Subsequent work studied this problem using the boundary element method~\cite{aurich1993}, quantization via the Selberg trace formula~\cite{ninnemann1995}, time-dependent methods~\cite{bachelot-motet2010}, and an algorithm based on the method of particular solutions~\cite{strohmaier2013}.
 In accordance with our previous expectations, the spectrum $\{E_n(0)\}$ of $-\Delta$ with strictly automorphic boundary conditions is indeed found to be real and discrete.
 For the Bolza surface of interest to us, the lowest eigenvalue is $E_0(0)=0$, corresponding to a constant eigenfunction over $\c{D}$, and the next three eigenvalues are given approximately by $E_1(0)\approx 3.839$, $E_2(0)\approx 5.354$, and $E_3(0)\approx 14.726$~\cite{strohmaier2013}.

 Here, we study the general case $\b{k}\neq 0$ for $\Sigma_2$ using the finite element method.
 We use a freely available software package, FreeFEM++~\cite{hecht2012}, which was used successfully to study the spectrum of the Bolza surface with strictly automorphic boundary conditions~\cite{CookThesis}.
-Our implementation of the twisted boundary conditions (\ref{BolzaPBC}) is discussed in Appendix~\ref{app:FEM}.
+Our implementation of the twisted boundary conditions is discussed in the Supplementary Materials.
 As a check on our calculations, we first compute the spectrum $\{E_n(0)\}$, i.e., with strictly automorphic boundary conditions [colored plots in Fig.~\ref{fig:band1}(a)].
 With increased refinement of the finite element mesh, the $\b{k}=0$ spectrum gradually converges to previously obtained results~\cite{strohmaier2013}.
 In particular, the degeneracies found in Ref.~\cite{strohmaier2013,CookThesis} are correctly reproduced with a sufficiently fine mesh.
-Such degeneracies are a consequence of the large symmetry group (automorphism group) of the Bolza surface~\cite{CookThesis}, which can be thought of as the hyperbolic analog of a point group (see Sec.~\ref{sec:sec:pointgroup}).
+Such degeneracies are a consequence of the large symmetry group (automorphism group) of the Bolza surface~\cite{CookThesis} which, as will be seen later, can be thought of as the hyperbolic analog of a point group.
 We use a mesh with 70 nodes per boundary segment in all remaining plots, which achieves satisfactory accuracy at reasonable computational cost.
 Since the spectrum is unbounded, we only compute a small number of low-lying eigenvalues using standard numerical linear algebra techniques.